Drug Interactions between Chantix and metformin

 Interactions between your drugs

-There were no interactions found in our database between Chantix and metformin - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Chantix and metformin.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

-- Metformin is a member of the drug class non-sulfonylureas.
+- Metformin is in the drug class non-sulfonylureas.

 - Metformin is used to treat the following conditions:

 Applies to: metformin